pettermahlen/genera/README.md

 - consider using just Flows or Channels, not Connectable.
 Basically all-in on coroutines
 - add iOS code/Swift wrapper (get help!)
-- consider more specific types: thread-safe, one-to-one (one item in == one item out)
+- consider more specific types: thread-safe, one-to-one (one item in == one item out), stateful
+- consider some other way than switching to a different Dispatcher to manage thread-safety.
+Maybe reducing parallelism is enough; assuming that visibility issues are handled by coroutines.
+I think they should be.